fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 34. ### What is Package development?

-    Larvel uses composer which gets packages.
+    Laravel uses composer which gets packages.
 You can develop your own package and submit.

    **[⬆ Back to Top](#table-of-contents)**